Top-rated movers to make your Madison to Burlington move easy

 - Burlington’s population is about 83% less than Madison.

-- Burlington's public transportation has a score of 5 out of 10 versus Madison's higher score of 6.
+- Burlington’s public transportation score of 5 out of 10 is lower than Madison’s score of 6.

 - Burlington is more walkable than Madison with a score of 59 out of 100 vs Madison’s 50 out of 100.

 - With a score of 81 out of 100, Burlington is more bike-friendly than Madison, which has a score of 66 out of 100.
-The higher a city's score, the more suited they are to safely accommodating cyclists.
+The higher a city’s score, the more suited it is to safely accommodating cyclists.

 - Burlington’s crime rate is higher than Madison with a score of 43.33 compared to Madison’s 34.57.
 This means that Burlington neighborhoods are safer than 43.33% of all U.S. neighborhoods, and Madison neighborhoods are safer than 34.57%.